|Committee membership||No. of meetings 2016: 4|

 - independence, objectivity and scepticism.

-An assessment questionnaire has been completed by each member of the Committee, by the Group Finance Director and other senior finance executives.
+An assessment questionnaire was completed by each member of the Committee, the Group Finance Director and other senior finance executives.
 The feedback from the process is considered by the Audit Committee and provided to the external auditor and management.
 The full formal questionnaire is completed every three years with key areas being completed every year.
-As the full formal questionnaire was completed in 2013, only key areas were completed for this year.

 The Committee assessed the effectiveness of management in the external audit process by considering timely identification and resolution of areas of accounting judgement, the quality and timeliness of papers analysing those judgements and other documents provided for review by the external auditor and the Committee.

 The external auditor may be invited to provide services where their position as auditor renders them best placed to undertake the work.
-However, no contracts in excess of £20,000 can be awarded to the external auditor without prior approval from the Chairman of the Committee or, in his absence, another member of the Committee.
-Non-audit fees paid to the auditor are shown in note 3 and amounted to 6% of the audit fee.
+Financial due diligence, taxation, internal audit, and actuarial services are not typically contracted to the external auditor.
+No contracts in excess of £20,000 can be awarded to the external auditor without prior approval from the Chairman of the Committee or, in his absence, another member of the Committee.
+Non-audit fees paid to the auditor are shown in note 3 and amounted to 11% of the audit fee.

-The Committee's activities formed part of the review of Board effectiveness which was undertaken internally this year.
-Based on this and as a result of the work done during the year, the Committee has concluded that it has acted in accordance with its terms of reference and carried out its responsibilities effectively.
+The Committee's activities formed part of an internal review of Board effectiveness which was undertaken in July 2016.
+There were no material deficiencies noted in the review and directors indicated a high level of satisfaction with the work of the Committee.
+Based on this, and as a result of the work done during the year, the Committee has concluded that it has acted in accordance with its terms of reference and carried out its responsibilities effectively.

 On behalf of the Audit Committee: